 Take a closer look at your social media presence.
-Running a SWOT analysis and conducting a competitive analysis (NapoleonCat’s Analytics will help you see where you stand compared to other influencers) is a great start.
+Running a social media SWOT analysis and conducting a competitive analysis (NapoleonCat’s Analytics will help you see where you stand compared to other influencers) is a great start.
 Recognizing your strengths and unique qualities will help you define why you’re the right fit for brands within a specific niche.
 Analyze your previous collaborations with brands if you’ve had any.
 Take a look at your target group – how receptive are they to sponsored content?

 Audit your profile

 Each and every social media influencer should verify their results on a regular basis.
 Even a single Instagram post can provide a lot of valuable insights that can potentially help you boost your engagement rates and lay the grounds for establishing relationships with a particular brand.

 Can you do anything to improve your engagement rates per post?
 Are your “million followers” relevant to your content, or is your follower count or demographic skewed in any way?
 How could you potentially help a business raise its brand awareness, sales, or sign-ups through influencer marketing?

 Your audit should leave you with some ideas for improving your strategy – it’s never too late to make some changes!

 Have your offer ready

 Let’s imagine that a big brand approaches you today, asking for social media coverage for their omnichannel retail campaign.
 Are you ready to give them specific, detailed information about your social media profiles and provide them with appropriate pricing?